Gjain234/WHIRL/README.md

 ## Overview

 This repository contains code for running experiments in the paper: IRL Making a Difference “IRL”: Inverse Reinforcement Learning for Restless Multi-Armed Bandits with Applications in Maternal and Child Health.
-The code is organized into two Jupyter Notebook files: `risk_experiments.ipynb` and `state_experiments.ipynb`.
-These notebooks allow you to recreate the experiments presented in the paper.
+The code is organized into two Jupyter Notebook files: `WHIRL_risk_experiments.ipynb` and `WHIRL_state_experiments.ipynb`.
+These notebooks allow you to recreate the 2 main experiments presented in the paper.
+For the other experiments in the paper, you can easily modify this code to also test those out by modifying the `source` and `target` functions

 ## Experiment Notebooks